Skip to content

 Volume Mounts (Controller)

-The controller DaemonSet mounts three host paths:
+The controller DaemonSet mounts four host paths:

 Mount PathHost PathAccessPurpose